 In an effort to abolish gerrymandering, an all-volunteer group of activists has collected hundreds of thousands of voter signatures to overhaul redistricting in Michigan.
-Voters Not Politicians, a ballot committee opposed to the partisan gerrymandering of congressional and legislative districts, is preparing to turn in roughly 400,000 signatures to force a constitutional amendment on the 2018 ballot.
+Voters Not Politicians, a ballot committee opposed to the partisan gerrymandering of congressional and legislative districts, turned in over 400,000 signatures at the state Bureau of Elections Monday to force a constitutional amendment on the 2018 ballot.

 “Since we started online we have quickly gotten hundreds of people from across the state interested," Katie Fahey, the president and founder of Voters Not Politicians said.
 "From the first day we had people in UP, Benton Harbor, Lansing, Grand Rapids, Holland, everywhere.
 And I think it’s just that people are ready for change.”